Graduate School of Science

 Compulsory transferable skills courses

-The following courses are compulsory for all PhD candidates of the Faculty of Science.
+The following course is compulsory for all PhD candidates of the Faculty of Science.

 A number of cases of scientific fraud and misconduct were bad publicity for the scientific world.
 Are these cases signs of a system in crisis or just some anomalies in an otherwise good scientific framework?
 This course will give attention to the grey area and your role as an individual scientist to prevent misconduct.